“Living by faith includes the call to something greater than cowardly self-preservation.”

 3.2 Blade Design – The Ura: A professional-grade Japanese chisel or plane blade has a well-shaped hollow-ground area on the blade called the “ura.”
 This detail makes it easy to quickly sharpen the extra-hard steel used in our plane and chisel blades while maintaining the ura in a flat plane.
 The importance of a properly ground ura cannot be overstated.

 3.3 Blade Design – Laminated Construction: While extra-hard steel cuts a long time, it can be brittle making a blade fragile, which is why Western chisels, with their homogeneous construction, must be made softer to prevent them from breaking.
 In professional-grade Japanese chisels, the hard steel cutting layer is skillfully forge-weld laminated by hand to the blade’s body comprised of a softer low-carbon steel or iron called “jigane” that protects the extra-hard steel cutting layer from snapping in half while still being easy to sharpen.

 Our blacksmiths do not use inferior pre-laminated steel, despite its convenience and economical advantages.

-There are other design and fabrication details characteristic of professional-grade tools which we will not delve into here.
+There are other design and fabrication details characteristic of professional-grade tools which your humble servant will not delve into here.

 The Amateur and the Professional-grade Tool

 Don’t let the discussion above discourage Gentle Reader from using our tools even if you aren’t a professional woodworker because, while tools are terribly vain and frequently gossips, so long as you let them cut wood, they are happy regardless of their Master’s profession.
 And for those who use chisels, planes and knives for the joy it brings, as I do now, the extra sharpness and edge-retention capability, and the satisfying feeling found sharpening them will increase the pleasure you enjoy when woodworking.

 When using professional-grade Japanese woodworking tools, there a few things you should keep in mind.
 The first thing is that, since their steel is harder than that found in tools intended for amateur use, you mustn’t use them to pry wood, pull nails, chip concrete, or open paint cans.
 They are not sharpened screwdrivers stamped out in lots of thousands by peasant farmers in Guangzhou, but elite tools born to cut wood.
 They simply won’t tolerate such amateurish abuse.